pebbe/crowdsourcing/CONFIG.md

 Go to the `bin` subdirectory.

-The server consists of a single program `index` in the `bin` directory that handles all requests, from log in, to creatings questionnaire forms, to processing and storing results.
+The server consists of a single program `index` in the `bin` directory that handles all requests, from log in, to creating questionnaire forms, to processing and storing results.
 The program is built from several source files, some of which you need to modify.
 To see which these files are, run this on the command line: